The Bankrate promise

 Six-month car insurance policies are common, and many of the largest car insurance providers sell six-month policies.
-Six-month car insurance could allow you greater flexibility when cancelling your policy.
+Six-month car insurance policies could allow you greater flexibility when canceling your policy.
 Some companies charge cancellation fees if you cancel in the middle of your policy term.
 If this is the case with your company, a six-month policy would give you an additional renewal period each year to decide to cancel your car insurance if you want to switch providers.

 However, the more frequent rate revision can also be a drawback.
 A six-month policy gives the insurance company two chances each year to increase your premium.
 Depending on your driving record and other rating factors, you could see a premium increase twice per year instead of just once.